-The attorneys at Banks & Brower know how much a drug crime charge can affect a person’s life.
+The Indianapolis drug crime attorneys at Banks & Brower know how much a drug crime charge can affect a person’s life.
 An arrest, detainment, and conviction can ruin relationships, interfere with work, and put someone’s life on pause.
-If you’re in the midst of a criminal case in which the prosecution has charged you with a drug crime, you need experienced Indianapolis defense attorneys.
+If you’re in the midst of a criminal case in which the prosecution has charged you with a drug crime, you need experienced Indianapolis drug charge defense attorneys.
 Banks & Brower has helped hundreds of clients get the best possible outcomes for their cases and might be able to help you, too.
-With more than 40 combined years of criminal defense legal experience, we’ll fight for you with everything we have.
+With more than 80 combined years of criminal defense legal experience, we’ll fight for you with everything we have.

 If police arrest you for an alleged drug crime, you will not have access to your cell phone.
 Police will keep your phone along with other belongings you had at the time of arrest.
 However, you will be able to use the phone in the precinct, where the officers will take you after arrest.
 You might have to wait until the officer is ready to let you take a phone call, but do so patiently and without complaint.
 The less you say to police, the better.

 When you’re under arrest, the police can use anything you say or do against you.
-It’s best not to say anything at all, at least until you have a lawyer present.
+It’s best not to say anything at all, at least until you have a criminal defense lawyer present.
 Do not answer any questions or give police any information.
 If they ask for your security code to get into your phone, politely decline.
 Tell them you will not answer any questions until you have a lawyer.
 As soon as you can make a phone call, use it to have a free case evaluation with Banks & Brower.
-We can let you know exactly what to expect, what to do, and where to go from there.
+Our Indianapolis Drug lawyers can let you know exactly what to expect, what to do, and where to go from there.

 Like all states, Indiana has its own laws and statutes when it comes to penalizing people for drug crimes.
 While federal drug laws also exist, your arrest likely came about for an allegedly broken state law.
 Indiana’s controlled substances law states that a person may not possess or use a drug unless the person obtains the drug through a legal prescription.
 In general, if a person without a valid prescription knowingly possesses a controlled substance, he or she could end up with a felony charge.